 Once you have your six-digit Cranfield application number use the link below to submit your scholarship application.

 There will be two application calls.
-The first deadline will be Friday April 30th 2021.
-Further applications will be accepted up until Friday 16th July 2021.
+The first deadline will be Monday, 25 April 2022.
+Further applications will be accepted up until Monday, 27 June 2022.
 It is recommended that you submit your application at the earliest opportunity.
-Successful applicants will be notified within two weeks after the relevant closing date.
+Successful applicants will be notified usually within three weeks after the relevant closing date.
 Any applicant who is not successful will be automatically considered for a Cranfield Scholarship which allows for smaller awards toward tuition fees.